-The objective of this EPICS project is to develop a device that converts the mechanism of physical hand sign language into alphanumerical characters which would assist the user to communicate via text display and speech.
-This product would be developed mainly assist those who are deaf.
+The objective of this EPICS project is to develop a device that converts the mechanism of physical hand sign language into alphanumerical characters, which would assist the user to communicate via text display and speech.
+This product would be developed mainly to assist those who are deaf.
 The device is in the form of a portable hand glove on which the display along with controller board is installed.

-The project will involve six secondary school students.
+The project will involve six secondary-school students.
 These students are currently studying in 8th and 9th grades and have basic information on communication.
-To familiarize them with the project, the project group will conduct a two day workshop, where they will introduce these students to the motive of the project, design process involved and the overall functionality of the modules.
+To familiarize them with the project, the project group will conduct a two-day workshop, where they will introduce these students to the motive of the project, design process involved, and the overall functionality of the modules.
 Once the students are able to understand the reason of the project and working of each module, they will be divided into two groups.

-The first group will be involved in the mounting of passive elements on the glove, like mounting the sensor boards, mounting the display, etc. By this, it is hoped that these students will be obtaining a touch and feel experience of the various components involved in the project.
+The first group will be involved in the mounting of passive elements on the glove, like mounting the sensor boards, mounting the display, etc. By this, it is hoped that these students will be obtaining a touch-and-feel experience of the various components involved in the project.
 The second group of students will be involved in testing and validating the weights (as calculated by the program using a weighted formula to recognize the section of each finger).
-By this, it is hoped that these students will learn how to recognize different symbols of the sign language and the basics of microcontroller coding.
+By this, it is hoped that these students will learn how to recognize different symbols of sign language and the basics of microcontroller coding.
 Once the product is ready for demonstration, the groups will go to different deaf schools for onsite feedback and installation.